ibm-cloud-docs/BlockStorage/accessing_block_storage_linux.md

     Disk /dev/mapper/3600a0980383030523424457a4a695266: 73.0 GB, 73023881216 bytes
     ```

     In the example, `3600a0980383030523424457a4a695266` is the WWID.
 Your application should use the WWID.
 It's also possible to assign more easier-to-read names by using "user_friendly_names" or "alias" keywords in multipath.conf.
-For more information, see the [`multipath.conf` man page](https://manpages.debian.org/unstable/multipath-tools/multipath.conf.5.en.html){:external}.
+For more information, see the [`multipath.conf` man page](https://manpages.debian.org/unstable/multipath-tools/multipath.conf.5.en.html){: external}.
-    {:tip}
+    {: tip}

   The volume is now mounted and accessible on the host.
 You can create a file system next.